 We welcome students to our campuses regardless of their race or ethnicity, their creed, national origin, sexual orientation, or gender identity [and expression].
 We encourage the free exchange of ideas and therefore recognize that diversity of backgrounds, values, and viewpoints is essential for rich conversation and sound learning.
-We promote a vision of life in which people are judged by the content of their character and not their skin color, their gender, their sexual orientation, or any of the other artificial barriers used to devalue some of God's children.20 assess its own institutional practices and then take explicit action to prioritize and reshape its policies and institutional culture to foster more fully the dignity of all people.
+We promote a vision of life in

+Consistent with these principles, Virginia Wesleyan will continuously: assess its own institutional practices and then take explicit action to prioritize and reshape its policies and institutional culture to foster more fully the dignity of all people.
 These actions will include policies that address the health and wellbeing of all persons regardless of race, sexual orientation, gender [identity and expression], social class, and other aspects of human difference.21